noelnoche/memory-exercises/README.md

 Description
 ---
 Three Memory Excercises consists of three tile-based games of progressing difficulty aimed at testing the player's focus.

+This project is a study on JavaScript (ECMA5) scopes and how they can used to make code modular.
+This is done through the use of **[closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)** patterns.
+Making code modular makes it easier to maintain, expand and debug.

+How To Play
+---
 1. Matching &mdash; Match two tiles with the same color and shape.
 2. Equals 24 &mdash; Match two tiles that add up to 24.
 3. Count Up &mdash; Flip all tiles in sequence.